sillycowvalley/TTLSim/Documentation/6502/Minimal-181-65C02_CPU.md

   port (BSEL: B register, or the data bus directly), and the D inputs of A, X, Y, B, temp, IR, MAR and PCH move from the data bus to the ALU's F output.
-F becomes the result path; the shared data bus becomes operand-side only (memory, SP, temp, P, VEC drivers — plus the F→bus and SHR drivers for memory writes).
+F becomes the result path; the shared data bus becomes operand-side only (memory, SP, P, VEC drivers — plus the F→bus and SHR drivers for memory writes).
 Now an operand can come *off the bus, through the ALU, and into its destination in one cycle*: `ADC #` is `A ← A + M(PC)` in a single T-state.
 The B-staging tax, the abs,X